CoderSales/robotCanRevInterface/README.md

 A06: [202505141529V01MayWednesdayAfternoonContinued](documentation/A06202505141529V01MayWednesdayAfternoonContinued.md) - REV Spark Max Motor Controller

-A07: [20250515MayThursdayV01](documentation/A0720250515MayThursdayV01.md) - Remote Login, Resistance testing (CAN Hi Yellow Sun, Can Low Green Grass), CAN (Controller Area Network) notes
+A07: [20250515MayThursdayV01](documentation/A0720250515MayThursdayV01.md) - Login, Resistance testing (CAN Hi Yellow Sun, Can Low Green Grass), CAN (Controller Area Network) notes

 A08: [20250515MayThursdayV02Evening](documentation/A0820250515MayThursdayV02Evening.md) - ROS 2 Setup